 When lifting bulbs wait for the foliage to completely die down before digging.
 Take care to not slice through any and then remove excess soil.
 Allow to air dry in the shade before storing in a breathable bag in a dry, cool spot.
 Protect them from mice and rats which find them irresistible!

 Over time the bulbs will naturally multiply and increase the size of the clump.
 Sometimes clumps end up getting overcrowded and the bulbs lose vigor with the number of flowers reducing.
 Fungal problems can also occur as air circulation decreases around the crowded foliage.
 If these problems occur wait until the bulbs die down, lift them up and divide the clumps.
 Give away excess bulbs to a friend or find a new position for them in the garden.

 These bulbs are tough but can still suffer from a few nasties so watch out for:

-- If aphids, mites or whitefly appear then spray with eco-oil or eco-neem at the first sign of infestation.
+- If aphids, mites or whitefly appear then spray with eco-oil or eco-neem as required at the first sign of infestation.
 Keeping these critters under control will also help prevent the spread of viruses.

 - Caterpillars sometimes attack foliage and flower stems and can be picked off by hand or sprayed with eco-neem for more thorough protection.

-- Occasionally fungal leaf problems may occur and you can spray with eco-fungicide.
-Keep in mind that the fungal problem is likely to be due to a lack of sunlight or overcrowding reducing air movement.
+- Occasionally fungal leaf problems may occur, likely due to a lack of sunlight or overcrowding reducing air movement.
 Divide or move the bulbs to prevent the problem occurring in the next season.

 - Check stored bulbs from time to time to ensure they are still firm and free of pests and diseases.
 Remove any soft or rotting ones to prevent other bulbs from being infected.